-IX.
+VIII.
 EMERGENCY SITUATIONS

-In the event that the State of Georgia (or a county or counties in Georgia) experiences a disaster (natural or otherwise) event triggering a state of emergency, as declared by the President of the United States and/or the Governor of Georgia, the guidance outlined in Section 10.1 of the Cultural Resources Manual expedites the Section 106 review for Emergency Repairs as defined in 23 CFR 668.103 for federally funded projects where FHWA is the Lead Federal Agency.
+In the event that the State of Georgia (or a county or counties in Georgia) experiences a disaster (natural or otherwise) event triggering a state of emergency, as declared by the President of the United States and/or the Governor of Georgia, the guidance in the Cultural Resources Manual expedites the Section 106 review for Emergency Repairs as defined in 23 CFR 668.103 for federally funded projects where FHWA is the Lead Federal Agency.
 On State funded projects where the Corps is the Lead Federal Agency, emergency procedures will be conducted in accordance with 33 CFR 325.2(e)(4).

-X. POST-REVIEW DISCOVERIES
+IX.
+POST-REVIEW DISCOVERIES

-- A. Planning for Subsequent Discoveries - When GDOT's identification efforts indicate that Historic Properties are likely to be discovered during implementation of an undertaking, GDOT shall include in any environmental document, contract, and specifications a plan for discovery of such properties.
-Implementation of the plan as originally proposed, or modified as necessary owing to the nature and extent of the properties discovered, will be in accordance with 36 CFR 800.4-6 (see Section 6.1 of the Cultural Resources Manual for process). - B. Late Discoveries - 1.
-If previously unidentified Historic Properties, or unanticipated effects are discovered after GDOT has completed its review under this Agreement, that portion of the project will stop immediately, in accordance with Specification 107.23.B Inadvertent Discovery of Cultural Resources and Human Remains in the current version of GDOT's Standard Specifications Construction of Transportation Systems and as may be amended from time to time (see Appendix F of the Cultural Resources Manual).
+A. Planning for Subsequent Discoveries

+When GDOT's identification efforts indicate that Historic Properties are likely to be discovered during implementation of an undertaking, GDOT shall include in any environmental document, contract, and specifications a plan for discovery of such properties.
+Implementation of the plan as originally proposed, or modified as necessary owing to the nature and extent of the properties discovered, will be in accordance with 36 CFR 800.4-6 (see the Cultural Resources Manual for process).

+B. Late Discoveries

+- 1. If previously unidentified Historic Properties, or unanticipated effects are discovered after GDOT has completed its review under this Agreement, that portion of the project will stop immediately, in accordance with Specification 107.13A Protection and Restoration of Property and Landscape in the current version of GDOT's Standard Specifications Construction of Transportation Systems current edition and as may be amended from time to time (see the Cultural Resources Manual).
 GDOT will notify the Lead Federal Agency within twenty-four (24) hours of the discovery. - 2.
 No further construction activities in the area of discovery will proceed until the requirements of 36 CFR 800.13 have been satisfied, including consultation with Tribes that may attach traditional cultural and religious significance to the discovered property. - 3.
-GDOT and the Lead Federal Agency will notify SHPO, the Tribes, and other consulting parties as appropriate within two business days.
-GDOT will further consult with the Lead Federal Agency, SHPO, the Tribes, and consulting parties to record, document, and evaluate NRHP eligibility of the property, if it has not been previously determined, assess the project's effect on the property, and to design a plan for avoiding, minimizing, or mitigating adverse effects if it is determined that the property is eligible.
-Due to the expedited nature of post-review discovery, GDOT shall provide the assessment and proposed treatment plan in the minimum about of time required to gather sufficient data and conduct assessments.
+GDOT and the Lead Federal Agency will notify SHPO, the Tribes, and other consulting parties as appropriate within forty-eight (48) hours.
+GDOT will further consult with the Lead Federal Agency, SHPO, the Tribes, and consulting parties to record, document, and evaluate NRHP eligibility of the property, if it has not been previously determined,

-4. If neither the SHPO nor a Tribe files an objection within three business days of GDOT's plan for addressing the discovery, GDOT may carry out the requirements of 36 CFR 800.13 on behalf of the Lead Federal Agency, and the ACHP does not need to be notified.
+- assess the project's effect on the property, and to design a plan for avoiding, minimizing, or mitigating adverse effects if it is determined that the property is eligible. - 4.
+If neither the SHPO nor a Tribe files an objection within seventy-two (72) hours of GDOT's plan for addressing the discovery, GDOT may carry out the requirements of 36 CFR 800.13 on behalf of the Lead Federal Agency, and the ACHP does not need to be notified.

-XI.
-IDENTIFICATION AND TREATMENT OF HUMAN REMAINS
+X. IDENTIFICATION AND TREATMENT OF HUMAN REMAINS